kunstmusik/csound-repl/README.md

 For more information, please see the [plugin documentation](doc/csound-repl.txt).

+## Requirements

+* Vim with either python or python3 support enabled

 ## Installation

 This repository is designed to work plugin managers like Pathogen or Vundle.